GuardianAudits/GMX/README.md

 # GMX ~ Guardian Test Suite

-Guardian has prepared a comprehensive test suite for Ethernote, all findings are included in the final audit report [here](./GMX_Audit.pdf).
+Guardian has prepared a comprehensive test suite for GMX, all findings are included in the final audit report [here](./GMX_Audit.pdf).

 Guardian's complete security analysis includes: